 The Death Art for the Dead

 The famous Egyptian book of the Dead is a perfect example of the work of art created for the sole purpose of helping the soul pass to the other side.
-Elaborately illustrated, the book is, in fact, a book of spells which helps the passing soul reach its final destination while also providing guidance on how to gain continuation of their success in the afterlife.
+Elaborately illustrated, the book is, in fact, filled with spells which help the passing soul reach its final destination while also providing guidance on how to gain continuation of their success in the afterlife.
 This idea of carrying with oneself the fruits of one’s labor prompted many rulers, pharos, and kings, to build elaborate thumb stones, and pyramids which were filled with such treasures.
 Aided with the ancient encaustic technique many of the thumb stones and masks placed on the dead person were painted and are some of the richest examples of death art images.
 During the Renaissance, great Italian sculptors put their skills and craftsmanship towards the building of gisant, a sepulchral sculpture that often presented a recumbent effigy or the person dying.
 The typical gisant depicts the deceased in eternal repose, awaiting the resurrection in prayer or holding attributes of office and clothed in the formal attire of his social class or office.
 Grand and elaborately crafted some of the most celebrated architectural achievements were sites and objects build as the eternal home of a certain ruler.
 Such buildings, dead mask paintings, were equally about the living as they were about the dead person.
 Helping the living to come to terms with one’s loss are death art images and objects which aid the grieving process.
 Some of the best examples are from the tradition of miniatures which were dedicated to the deceased.
 Small artworks inside showcased the passing soul, while the front often showcased images from their lives, or were decorated with various patterns and of the dead’s hair.

 Modern and Contemporary Representation of Death in Art